MENU

 Continue to cook, stirring frequently, for about 1 minute.

-Add the milk slowly while stirring continuously until thickened.
+Add the milk slowly, while stirring continuously, until the mixture is thickened.

 Divide the pie filling between two oven proof dishes.